STEMMechanics/NAO-Cadet/README.md

 > **NOTE:** Only the virtual robot in Choregraphe 2.8 is supported due to dependencies not present in version 2.1

+## 🛟 Limited Support

+Support and updates to this software is now limited due to time commitments and no longer having access to the NAO ecosystem.

 ## 🖥️ Installation

 To use NAO Cadet, you first need to install the `naocadet.crg` file onto your robot using the Choregraphe 2.8 program.
 Then once installed. it can be launched by speaking the word  *Cadet*.